-We believe people of all abilities deserve to experience the freedom of downhill skiing.
+We believe people of all abilities deserve to experience the freedom of downhill snow sports.

 Mt.
 Brighton Adaptive Sports Program (MBASP) is a completely volunteer run 501(c) (3) non-profit organization, that provides a life changing outdoor learning experience to people of all abilities, with special focus on their individual needs.
-MBASP provides world-class adaptive sports opportunities for people with disabilities in the lower Michigan area and is a sister branch of Adaptive Sports Connection (ASC) of Ohio.
+MBASP provides world-class adaptive sports opportunities for people with disabilities in the lower Michigan area.
 Let us inspire you to discover new abilities, learn new skills, and rekindle your spirit through outdoor recreation.

-Founded in 2014, MBASP’s goal is to assist children, adults, veterans with physical or cognitive disabilities to participate, extending the thrill of outdoor recreation through ski and snowboard lessons to guests of all ages and abilities.
+Founded in 2014, MBASP’s goal is to assist children, adults, veterans with physical or cognitive disabilities to participate, extending the thrill of outdoor recreation through ski, snowboard, and ski bike lessons to guests of all ages and abilities.
 This is accomplished with a large variety of adaptive equipment to assess individual needs prior to arrival and to ensure that the appropriate equipment is available.
 Specially trained professional instructors also tailor each lesson to the needs of the participant for a safe, yet unforgettable experience.
 We are recognized as a leader in providing first class training to people of all abilities.

 At Mt.
-Brighton Adaptive Sports (MBASP), PSIA certified professional ski instructors will help adaptive athletes experience the freedom of downhill skiing.
-The downhill skiing programs meet the needs of all skiers regardless of their level.
+Brighton Adaptive Sports (MBASP), PSIA certified professional ski and snowboard instructors will help adaptive athletes experience the freedom of downhill snow sports.
+Our programs meet the needs of all athletes regardless of their level.

 Mt.
-Brighton Adaptive Sports has a wide variety of adaptive equipment and certified ski instructors for all types of skiers.
+Brighton Adaptive Sports has a wide variety of adaptive equipment and certified ski and snowboard instructors for all types of athletes.
 For Mt.
 Brighton Adaptive Sports there is not a barrier to having fun on the slopes.
-Adaptive skiing for all types of disabilities can be found.
+Adaptive downhill snow sports for all types of disabilities can be found.

 What to Expect

-- First and foremost, your safety is our top priority – a certified trained ski instructor and/or trained volunteer will ski with participants.
+- First and foremost, your safety is our top priority – a certified trained ski or snowboard instructor and/or trained volunteer will work with participants.

 - When you arrive, you will check-in, fill out waiver forms, pay any fees if applicable, and be matched with an instructor/volunteer.